drivendataorg/deon/docs/docs/index.md

 **Note: This process is an experiment and is subject to change based on how well it works.
 Our goal is to avoid flame wars in the issue threads while still making a tool that will make adding an ethics checklist to a project easy.**

-To request a change, please file an issue with a title that starts with one of: "CREATE, UPDATE, DELETE".
-There are FOUR requirements for an issue requesting a change to the checklist:

- - A justification for the change
- - At least 10 thumbs up from the community for the issue
- - A published example (academic or press article) of where neglecting the principle has lead to concrete harm (articles that discuss potential or hypothetical harm will not be considered sufficient)
- - A consideration of related items that already exist, and why this change is different from what exists

  A pull request to add an item should change:

   - [`deon/assets/checklist.yml`](https://github.com/drivendataorg/deon/blob/main/deon/assets/checklist.yml): contains the default checklist items
   - [`deon/assets/examples_of_ethical_issues.yml`](https://github.com/drivendataorg/deon/blob/main/deon/assets/examples_of_ethical_issues.yml): contains example of harms caused when the item was not considered

+  The description in the pull request must include:

+  - A justification for the change
+  - A consideration of related items that already exist, and why this change is different from what exists
+  - A published example (academic or press article) of where neglecting the principle has lead to concrete harm (articles that discuss potential or hypothetical harm will not be considered sufficient)

 # Discussion and commentary